ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

   rmdir /var/lib/mysql
   ```

+# Installing Docker using the Passport Advantage executable

+*WARNING:* For ICP 2.1.0.2 on RHEL, you must install Docker provided in Passport Advantage for ICP.
+Search Passport Advantage using `IBM Cloud Private 2.1.0.2 Docker`.
+The part number is `CNR72EN`

+- Install a pre-req: `yum -y install policycoreutils-python`
+- Make `icp-docker-17.09_x86_64.bin` executable: `chmod +x icp-docker-17.09_x86_64.bin`
+- Run the install: `./icp-docker-17.09_x86_64.bin --install`

 # Installing Docker CE using the public Docker yum repository

+*WARNING:* For ICP 2.1.0.2 on RHEL, you must install Docker provided in Passport Advantage for ICP.
+Search Passport Advantage using `IBM Cloud Private 2.1.0.2 Docker`.
+The part number is `CNR72EN`

 You have two options for installing Docker:
 1. Install Docker only on the boot-master machine and let Docker be installed on all of the other cluster members as part of the ICP installation.